Our top sights, highlights and exclusive tips

 An island formed by lava, North Seymour is covered with low bushes and plants such as Palo Santo and Opuntia (prickly pear).
 Birds are a big reason why many visit an underpopulated land that’s home to blue footed boobies, swallow-tailed gulls, as well as sea lions and iguanas.

-The blue lagoon reached at Sante Fe Island once served as an anchoring point, and the name of the island was actually given by an admiral.
+The blue lagoon once served as an anchoring point, and the name of the island was actually given by an admiral.
 The land iguana here is endemic, as is the rice rat, and several other species that have now colonized the island.
 Let a snorkel or dive to take you closer to underworld life.

 Floreana Island was named after Ecuador’s first president, Juan Jose Flores, during the island’s colonization.
 Marine iguanas, giant turtles, sea lions, coupled with the sense of isolation make you feel as though you’ve left the urban world far behind.
 Fun fact: the first post office of the Archipelago’s was opened here.

 Join one of the longest trails found anywhere in the Galápagos and journey through the desert-like landscape.
-If lucky, you may be able to glimpse a flamingo as it feeds from a saltwater lagoon.
-Look up and breathe in the coastal air of this magnificent landscape.
+If you’re lucky, you may be able to spot a flamingo feeding from a saltwater lagoon.
+Look up and breathe in the coastal air of this magnificent landscape during your Puerto Ayora tour.

 Fast & easy travel planning